panoply/syncify/readme.md

 ### Why?

 I have been working on the Shopify platform for several years and nothing the Shopify team have produced has increased my productivity.
 Despite the advancements Shopify has made in recent years I still find their developer tooling to be missing the mark and a clear disconnect is apparent.
-The Shopify CLI is cool and all but for me the approach to theme development it fails to achieve fluidity.
+The Shopify CLI is cool and all but for me the approach to theme development fails to achieve fluidity.
 Syncify is how I believe theme creation, development and maintenance should be done.

-Syncify provides you with essential stack tooling for producing lean, performant and refined themes.
+This tool provides you with essential stack tooling for producing lean, performant and refined themes.
 It's fast, flexible, extensible, scalable but most importantly, it's an un-restrictive workflow.

 # Installation